Agincourt (game): Reception

 In the July 1979 edition of Dragon (Issue #27), Tim Kask called the game "incredibly playable" but "very complex."
 Kask did find a major problem with the fugitives: as battles progressed, it became difficult to remember which fugitives belonged to which side, since they were both represented by identical counters: "For every line that everyone lost, there is a fugitive marker running around somewhere, or there are combined fugitive markers running around, if they all happen to form in the same hex.
 And these markers running around all over creation can become quite difficult to keep track of in their random movement, and which way they’re supposed to go next.
 And it can bog down the game and just be fugitive movement phase."
 However, Kask admitted the survivors were an important element of the game, and concluded "I feel that Agincourt is a major design triumph."

 In Issue 43 of Moves, Charles Vasey was not impressed, saying, "If the game adequately simulates the battle, I cannot say I find it a good game.
 It seems to me to be both long and tiresome with a multitude of dice and calculations."
 Vasey thought the lack of viable tactics the worst part of this game.
 He concluded, "Agincourt is not a game I would play again."

 In the next issue of Moves, David Smith concurred with Vasey.
 He felt the game was fatally unbalanced against the French, pointing out "there is no other possible outcome than needless die-rolling, record-keeping, and eventually French slaughter."
 He admired the combat system, which he called "novel", but felt that it was lost on this game, and suggested, "The archery tables, morale concepts, and personal combat ideas are all ready to be transported into a more fitting subject."
 He concluded by suggesting that historians would congratulate SPI for accurately depicting the inevitable French defeat, but "the gamer will hope that [the game designers] apply the same reasoning to other battles with less predestined results."

-In Issue 24 of Phoenix, John Lee though this game was "a surprisingly detailed and enjoyable game for its size.
-The rule book is short and to the point."

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman noted "This is the first game really to treat medieval warfare as a serious subject.
 The system is intense — down to lost arrows and dead bodies littering the field."
 However, Freeman concluded on a down note, saying, "As a history lesson, Agincourt is virtually without peer.
 As a game, it is a stultifying bore, replete with endless die-rolling and a total lack of heart-stopping action."